una/sass-director/README.md

 An app that generates a shell script to build a directory structure based on your Sass manifest file.

+Please see the new master repo location [here](https://github.com/Sass-Director/sass-director)

 ## Using the [Website](http://sassdirector.com)

 Input: